 Share in the comments below where you can downgrade something you’ve tended to catastrophize!
 I’d love to help celebrate your drama detox for 2019!

-BTW, I’m still accepting HEADSHOTS for the updated edition of my incredibly popular feature called “Bad Headshots, Good Headshots” and details on how to throw your shots in the mix are right here.
+BTW, I’m still accepting HEADSHOTS for the updated edition of my incredibly popular feature called “Bad Headshots, Good Headshots”.
 THANK YOU to everyone who’s submitted thus far.
 I’m so excited for what we’re seeing already!
 Y’all rock!

 Oh!
 And yes, yes, yes… our FREE quarterly SMFA Tune-Up call is Friday!
 Hooray!
-Are you signed up to join in the fun?
 This is when we jam about all things Self-Management for Actors and I answer your questions about your creative journey!
 (I’ll be emailing soon to let you know we’ve updated the free SMFA Hot Sheets too.
 Holy cow, y’all… I’ve got two words for you, regarding the SMFA Show Sheet in particular [that’s 23 pages of what’s-actively-casting goodness, y’all].
 Those two words are Atlanta and Netflix.
 Good GAWD at the casting going on there, and there!
 WOW!)

 Okay! 🙂 “See” y’all then!